-During Year 3 testing, BILH and the AGO jointly agreed to amend Paragraph 117 of the AOD to specify which hospitals are subject to the requirement.129 The AGO confirmed the intention of Paragraph 117 is that it apply only to the Joint Contracting SNAs and those BILH Hospitals that had an S-RP less than 0.85 as defined and calculated by CHIA as of the date the AOD was signed.
-This provision identifies that CHA, BID-Milton, and AJH are subject to this requirement.
-BILH and the AGO also agreed to an amendment detailing the remedy BILH may make should a hospital receive a rate that is not equal to or greater than the total Commercial Unit Price Rate of Increase.130 BILH may satisfy this requirement by transferring funds in the amount of the difference between what the hospital would have received if it had received a rate equal to the total Commercial Unit Price Rate Increase and what it did receive under the negotiated contract.131
+During Year 3 testing, BILH and the AGO jointly agreed to amend Paragraph 117 of the AOD to specify which hospitals are subject to the requirement.
+The AGO confirmed the intention of Paragraph 117 is that it apply only to the Joint Contracting SNAs and those BILH Hospitals that had an S-RP less than 0.85 as defined and calculated by CHIA as of the date the AOD was signed.
+This provision identifies that CHA, BID Milton, and AJH are subject to this requirement.
+BILH and the AGO also agreed to an amendment detailing the remedy BILH may make should a hospital receive a rate increase that is not equal to or greater than the total Commercial Unit Price Rate of Increase.
+BILH may satisfy this requirement by transferring funds in the amount of the difference between what the hospital would have received if it had received a rate increase equal to the total Commercial Unit Price Rate Increase for the contract and what it did receive under the negotiated contract.

-Grant Thornton reviewed any BILH Payer contracts negotiated in Year 5 which included CHA and the two BILH hospitals identified for compliance with the requirements of Paragraph 117.
-Grant Thornton observed that each of the identified SNAs and BILH hospitals received a rate increase greater than or equal to the Commercial Unit Price Rate of Increase with regards to the respective Payer contracts they were a party of.
+Grant Thornton reviewed any BILH Payer contracts negotiated in Year 6 which included CHA and the two BILH hospitals identified for compliance with the requirements of Paragraph 117.
+Grant Thornton identified that within one contract, BID Milton and AJH received rate increases less than the total Commercial Unit Price Rate of Increase for contract years 2024, 2025, and 2026.
+BILH provided documentation that it transferred an amount equal to the rate increase deficiencies for each year in alignment with the approach agreed upon with the AGO in Year 3.
+Grant Thornton observed that for all other contracts, each of the identified SNAs and BILH hospitals received a rate increase greater than or equal to the Commercial Unit Price Rate of Increase of those contracts.